charles-robertson-evolv-ai/catalyst/README.md

 # Catalyst

-An Evolv **Environment Integration** to support the renderRule framework.
+A library to streamline writing Evolv AI experiments

 ## Goals

 The goals for this framework are to provide the following:

-1. Group all brittle site selectors in one place.
-This makes it easy to find the selectors based on customer's DOM that may be volatile.
-1. Maintain classes and references for elements to persist through mutations.
+1. Maintain classes and references to elements that persist through mutations.
-1. An easy way to queue functions to run in response to SPA changes or mutations.
 1. Handle idemponency.
-1. Easily identify which parts of the page are experimented on.
-This could support tooling, support, and debugging.
+1. Sandbox experiments to prevent namespace collisions.
+1. Queue functions to run in response to SPA changes or mutations.
 1. Experiment specific setTimeout and setInterval calls that handle SPA navigation automatically.
 1. Simplify coding and support declarative where possible.
 1. Allow simple experiments to remain simple and support more complex tests (model view rendering)